VSPEC-collab/VSPEC/README.md

 * Config files are stored in `/Configs`
 * Users can create their own configs based on the template provided in the repository (ProxCenTemplate)
 * The code also relies on a GCM config file which can be found in `/Configs/GCMs/`
-* Users are free to create new configs for the star based on the template or introduce new GCM configs
+* Users are free to create new configs for the star based on the template, or introduce new GCM configs

-All files are created when the code is run, based on the chosen stellar config file:
+All directories are created when the code is run, based on the chosen stellar config file:
 * A folder with the user-defined name of the star (based on config) is created.
 * This folder contains two major sub-directories: Data saves all necessary data arrays and Figures stores all produced images/plots.